peterchettiar/AuditFlow/README.md

 ### Scope and Simulation Notes

 This project aims to simulate Google Cloud audit logs for the purpose of building, testing, and learning from a real-time data engineering pipeline.
 Because we are generating synthetic data rather than pulling from a live production environment, fully replicating the depth and variability of real-world audit activity presents several challenges — including user diversity, resource complexity, and inter-service dependencies.

-To keep the simulation focused, we will limit the scope to **Admin Activity** and **Data Access** audit logs, as these two categories most directly reflect user-driven operations and data interactions across GCP services.
+Hence, to keep the simulation focused, we will limit the scope to **Admin Activity** and **Data Access** audit logs, as these two categories most directly reflect user-driven operations and data interactions across GCP services.

 ### Targeted GCP Services
 To maintain realism while ensuring the dataset remains lightweight and manageable, we will simulate log events only for **commonly used GCP services**, including: